-The South Rim of the Grand Canyon is the most visited of all the rims.
-Think of it as your Mom’s favorite kid.
-She says she doesn’t have one, but we all know who she visitis most.
+The South Rim of The Grand Canyon National Park is the most visited of all the rims.
+Think of it like your Mom’s favorite kid.
+She says she doesn’t have one, but we all know who she visits most.
 The West Grand Canyon is where you will find the Grand Canyon Skywalk.
-The famous glass walkout that makes parents everywhere clench up in fear for the child.
+This famous glass walkout makes parents everywhere clench up tight enough to squeeze out a diamond.
 The East Grand Canyon is quickly gaining popularity due to Antelope Canyon & Horseshoe Bend.
 The North Rim is seasonally limited from May 15th to October 15th.

 Hopi guides lead members of the Coronado Expedition (the first Europeans) to the Canyon.

 Major John Wesley Powell leads the first successful expedition down the Colorado River through the Grand Canyon.